Which Canon RF wide angle lens to choose?

 |

-Image quality is very good in the center, on the shortest focal lengths.
-Quality on the edges and extremes are below, and reviews show a difference in quality with the Canon RF 14-35mm f/4 L IS (I hope so!).
+Image quality is very good in the center at the shortest focal lengths.
+Quality at the edges and in the extreme corners is lower, and reviews show a clear difference compared with the Canon RF 14-35mm f/4 L IS (which is reassuring, given the price difference!).
 Closing at f/5.6 and then f/8 further improves sharpness.
 The longer focal lengths tend to show less sharpness.
 As far as optical defects are concerned, the same can be found on the Canon RF 14-35mm, with a default correction fixed by Canon on JPEGs (this says a lot about the level of correction one has to perform to get a proper image).
 When opening a RAW on Dxo for example, you can notice the huge barrel distortion at the shortest focal lengths, as is usual with wide-angles.
 The barrel distortion turns into a light pincushion one at longer focal lengths.
 Vignetting is important at full aperture (more than 3 stops), and does not really disappear.
 But this problem can be managed during post-processing.
 Same goes with chromatic aberrations which are visible but manageable during post-processing.

 In the end, Canon offers a very interesting lens for people wishing to shoot very wide angles, without breaking the bank.
 Obviously, with such a small aperture, you will be limited in your artistic possibilities, especially when wanting to blur your background, for example (although we rarely buy a wide-angle lens for that).
 However, at 700€, this is an affordable lens to consider if you’re on a smaller budget.